Regent, North Dakota, and the

 with two beds in each room, allowing for an overnight accommodation of 14 people

-with double occupancy.
-The lower level has its own private entrance, four bedrooms,
+pool tops the list of great amenities.
+The lower level has its own private entrance,

-The Tank, one of the two local pubs, is located in the Legion Hall.
+The Tank, one of the two local watering holes, is located in the Legion Hall.

-58650 Post Office, the Cannonball Saloon, and the Senior Center on Main
+58650 Post Office, Cannonball Saloon, and the Senior Center on Main Street.

 Above.
-Lighted tennis courts, public restrooms, and shaded picnic area on
+Lighted tennis courts, public restrooms, and shaded picnic area mid-town

 Picnic shelters

-are also available, nestled in groves of shade trees, in Regent Park.
+are also available in Regent Park, nestled in groves of shade trees.

 Note the playful and hard-working household, a moving metal sculpture.